VictorNGomes/Directed_Networks_From_Wikipedia_Pages/README.md

 <p align="center"><img width="600px" src= "https://github.com/VictorNGomes/Directed_Networks_From_Wikipedia_Pages/blob/main/images/gephi_images/full_view.png" ></p>

 Through gephi it is possible to perform filtering that can help us to understand the network.
-For example, in the case of the figure below, only nodes with degree above 89 are shown.
+For example, in the case of the figure below, only nodes with in-degree above 89 are shown.
+From this visualization, it can be seen that there is a community (green color) that has the largest number of nodes with high entry degrees, which, in this context, represent a group of web pages that are frequently cited from the seed stable diffusion

 <p align="center"><img width="600px" src= "https://github.com/VictorNGomes/Directed_Networks_From_Wikipedia_Pages/blob/main/images/gephi_images/net89-max.png" ></p>

+It is possible to visualize and interact with this graph [here](https://victorngomes.github.io/Deploy_Network_Visualization/).

 ## Students participating in the project: